Trail System

 Points of interest/connections, 0.60 miles, yellow, includes Scenic Gorge, overlooks and access trails.

 RESTRICTIONS: Motorized vehicles are prohibited.
-Dogs must be on leash or under owners control at all times.
+Dogs must be on leash at all times.

 Owners must clean up after their dogs.
 Clean-up bags and stations are provided.